What Lawyers Need to Tell Clients Before a Guilty Plea

 Were You Properly Advised About the Immigration Consequences of Your Conviction?

-If you believe that the Padilla decision may affect you, it is imperative that you talk with an experienced Los Angeles criminal defense lawyer about your options.
+If you believe that the Padilla decision may affect you, it is imperative that you talk with an experienced Torrance criminal defense lawyer about your options.
 At our California law firm, we utilize years of experience in criminal defense matters to help you protect the rights and freedom of noncitizens.
 We encourage you to contact us for a consultation about how we may be able to help you.
 To reach us, call 213-784-4504 or simply fill out the online contact form.